LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 Before using the framework, make sure the following software is available on your machine:

 - MATLAB R2025b
   - This workflow is intended for the desktop version of MATLAB.
-  - MATLAB Online is not supported.
+MATLAB Online is not supported.
-- Windows 11
-- MuJoCo 3.3.2
+- MuJoCo 3.3.2 or earlier
 - Python 3.9 or 3.10
 - Visual Studio 2022 or newer with C++ support
 - Visual Studio Code
-- Git
+- Git (optional, for cloning the repository; otherwise, download the project as a .zip)
 - A machine with:
   - A dedicated GPU for smoother MuJoCo simulation
-  - A reasonably strong CPU for compilation and simulation tasks
+  - A reasonably strong CPU for compilation and simulation tasks (MATLAB/Simulink workflows are primarily CPU-based)
 - ROS 2 Jazzy Jalisco
   - This is the ROS 2 distribution used in the current MATLAB / ROS Toolbox workflow.